LogtalkDotOrg/logtalk3/manuals/sources/userman/performance.rst

 clause in the source code is usually compiled into a single predicate clause.
 The Logtalk compiler also generates internal tables for the defined entities, for the entity relations, and for the predicates.
-These tables enable support for fundamental features such as inheritance and reflection.
+These tables enable support for fundamental features such as :ref:`inheritance <inheritance_inheritance>` and :ref:`reflection <reflection_reflection>`.
 The size of these tables is proportional to the number of entities, entity relations, and predicate declarations and definitions.
 When the :ref:`source_data <flag_source_data>` is turned on (the default when *developing* an application), the generated code also includes additional data about the source code such as entity and predicates positions in a source file.
 This data enables advanced developer tool functionality but it's usually not required when *deploying* an application.

 Other considerations
 --------------------